- What Is It?

 What is Ascaris lumbricoides?
 What do Ascaris worms look like?

 Ascaris lumbricoides, also known as roundworm, Ascaris worms, or giant roundworm, is a nematode parasite that can infect humans by residing in the gastrointestinal tract or in other areas of the body such as the lungs.
-The worms have a worldwide distribution but are most common in tropical and subtropical areas where humans have poor sanitation and where human feces is used as soil fertilizer.
+The worms have a worldwide distribution but are most common in tropical and subtropical areas where humans have poor sanitation and where human feces are used as a soil fertilizer.
 Many individuals infected show no symptoms, but abdominal discomfort and/or cough are two major symptoms of infection.

 The roundworms are the largest nematode parasites that live in the human intestine.
 Figures 1 and 2 show how large and how numerous these intestinal parasites can be.
 Figure 3 shows the life cycle of the worms in the human -- from ingestion to penetration of the intestinal lining to migration and maturation in the lungs, migration to the throat and then to small intestine where they mature and produce eggs that are passed with stool, where they await ingestion by other humans.